uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 # Software Design

-While the core ``DVMDOSTEM`` executable is a stand alone compiled C++ program, the ``dvm-dos-tem`` Git repository includes the source code for the main model executable and a wide variety of supporting tooling including the documentation system, the build system, container system and various scripts that help with model input/output processing and various analyses.
+While the core ``DVMDOSTEM`` executable is a stand alone compiled C++ program, the ``dvm-dos-tem`` Git repository includes the source code for the main model executable and a wide variety of supporting tooling including the documentation system, the container system and various scripts that help with model input/output processing and various analyses.

-While ``DVMDOSTEM`` C++ core stands by itself as the embodiment of the model described in \autoref{heading:Model Design}, it would be difficult to use ``DVMDOSTEM`` without the surrounding tooling that ships with the repository.
+The ``DVMDOSTEM`` C++ core stands by itself as the embodiment of the model described in \autoref{heading:Model Design},  but it would be difficult to use ``DVMDOSTEM`` without the surrounding tooling that ships with the repository.

 ## Developer User